gaeng2y/Valut/UIKit에서 Preview 사용하기.md

 2. We create a struct that conforms to the `PreviewProvider`.
 3. Normally, we will return a SwiftUI view from the `previews` static property.
 But we want to preview a view here, so we need to wrap it using the `UIViewRepresentable` protocol.
 ### UIViewRepresentable
+First, we need to convert a view into a SwiftUI view using `UIViewRepresentable`.

+The process is straightforward.
+You just need to initialize your view and return it from `makeUIView()`.
+You can read more about this in detail in [how to convert a view to SwiftUI](https://sarunw.com/posts/uiview-in-swiftui/).

 ```swift
 import SwiftUI